 Everything changes with the Roam.
 You can navigate from within the device — pick a new destination, retrace, go back to the start, plus pan and zoom on the map.

 The Roam will automatically reroute the rider if they turn off an active course — Wahoo’s previous computers alerted the rider if they deviated, but did not automatically send them back to the selected course.

 In each situation, you don't need to stop and get your phone out.

-The Roam also includes an ambient light sensor, which automatically adjusts the brightness of the screen’s backlight and the unit's LEDs.
+The Roam and Bolt both feature ambient light sensor, which automatically adjusts the brightness of the screen’s backlight and the unit's LEDs.

 The Bolt is optimised to be as aero as possible and was wind tunnel tested as part of its design process.
 Wahoo claim the Bolt offers 50% less drag (air resistance), saving you 1.5 watts when fitted with Wahoo's aero out front mount for extra wind slicing advantage.

 |Battery life||Up to 15 hours||Up to 17 hours|